VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Experiment

-\textbf{Feature extractors.} To demonstrate the advance of the proposed two feature extractors, we remove the global feature extractor (GFE) or placeholder feature extractor (PFE) or both for comparisons (i.e., f(1), f(2), and f(3)).
+\textbf{Feature extractors.} To demonstrate the advance of the proposed two feature extractors, we remove the global feature extractor (GFE) or placeholder feature extractor (PFE) or both for comparisons (\emph{i.e.,} f(1), f(2), and f(3)).
 The GFE is a pre-trained ResNet-50-IN, which provides semantics for the VCGAN to identify colors for objects with similar edges \cite{zhao2020scgan}.
 Therefore, f(1) obtains worse PSNR and SSIM values.
 Also, we found the Warp Errors of f(1) are higher than full VCGAN, which proves that the semantics provided by the pre-trained GFE are also beneficial to minimize inter-frame disparity.
 For f(2), it proves that the PFE can provide the information from last colorized frame.
 Otherwise, the Warp Error increases due to no use of the PFE with recurrent connection.
 For f(3), it obtains worse results since only the mainstream of VCGAN is used.
 As shown in Figure \ref{ablation4}, the patches are less colorful than full VCGAN.

-\textbf{Training scheme.} For the proposed training scheme, we include the VCGAN first and second training stage (on 256p resolution) models for comparisons (i.e., t(1) and t(2)).
-Since the image resolution and loss terms (e.g., temporal losses) are both different from the full VCGAN, directly applying first stage model leads to extremely inconsistent videos.
-Similarly, if the training resolution and testing resolution are unequal, the result is not plausible, e.g., the VCGAN trained on 256p data.
-Some results are shown in Figure \ref{ablation4}, where the colors are not as vivid as full VCGAN and the frames are not continuous enough compared with full VCGAN.
+\textbf{Training scheme.} For the proposed training scheme, we include the VCGAN first and second training stage (on 256p resolution) models for comparisons (\emph{i.e.,} t(1) and t(2)).
+Since the image resolution and loss terms (\emph{e.g.,} temporal losses) are both different from the full VCGAN, directly applying first stage model leads to extremely inconsistent videos.
+Similarly, if the training resolution and testing resolution are unequal, the result is not plausible.
+Some results are shown in Figure \ref{ablation4}, where the colors are not vivid enough and the frames are not continuous enough compared with the full VCGAN.

 In conclusion, each component is vital for the proposed VCGAN to obtain high-quality and temporally smooth video colorizations.
 Also, the proposed dense long-term loss further ensures the consistency of far frames.